Calum Willock: Club career

 In August 2007, Willock had a trial with Martin Foyle's Port Vale.
 He was soon signed on a short-term deal, due to finish at the end of the year.
-The first ten games of his 2007–08 season went without a goal, before he scored in an FA Cup encounter with Morecambe.
+The first ten games of his 2007–08 season went without a goal before he scored in an FA Cup encounter with Morecambe.
 He was to score a further three goals in nine games before being released in January 2008 by new manager Lee Sinnott, after Willock rejected a longer contract at the club.
 He quickly signed for Stevenage Borough of the Conference National.
 Willock struck six times in 31 games during the 2008–09 season.
 He was an unused substitute in the FA Trophy 2009 final, and was released by Stevenage in May 2009.

 On 28 July 2009, Willock scored twice for AFC Wimbledon in a friendly against a Fulham XI.
 However, a day later it was announced that Willock would not be joining the club as both parties were unable to reach an agreement regarding Willock's contract demands.
-He joined Crawley Town on a short-team contract in September.
-He later signed an extended deal, and went on to play sixteen games for the club.
-Willock joined Cambridge United in February 2010, and went on to play fourteen games for the club.
-At the end of the season he was a free agent.
+He joined Crawley Town on a short-term contract in September.
+He later signed an extended deal, and went on to play 16 games for the club.
+Willock joined Cambridge United in February 2010, playing 14 games for the club.
+At the end of the season, he was a free agent.

 In August 2010, he joined Conference South side Ebbsfleet United.
 He told the press that he believed Liam Daish's team would achieve promotion at the first attempt, before going on to fulfil this prophecy by scoring in the club's 4–2 play-off final victory over Farnborough.
 Finishing as "Fleet's" top scorer, he was rewarded with a new one-year deal.
-Both Willock and the club took to life in the Conference National well, as he scored 19 league goals in 2011–12 to help the Stonebridge Road outfit to a comfortable mid-table finish.
+Both Willock and the club took to life in the Conference National well, as he scored 19 league goals in 2011–12 to help the Stonebridge Road club to a comfortable mid-table finish.

 He dropped back into the Conference South in June 2012 to sign a contract with Dover Athletic.
 He played in the 3–2 play-off final defeat to Salisbury City on 12 May 2013.